 - The blood test must be performed in Mexico and should not be taken more than 14 days prior to the ceremony.
 The blood will be tested for HIV, RPR (sexually transmitted diseases) and blood type.
 The results, together with a certificate of the blood test will be ready in 24 hours.
-Upon arrival, your wedding planner sets the appointment for the next morning at approximately 8.00 A.M.
+Upon arrival, your wedding coordinator sets the appointment for the next morning at 8.00 A.M.
 The test requires an empty stomach.
-The doctor will perform the blood test either in your room or in the planner’s office.
+The doctor will perform the blood test either in your room or in the coordinator’s office.

 What is the price of the blood test?

 - The cost is $300 per couple plus 11% tax.
 The payment must be charged to your room account.
 Doctors or others performing the test are not authorized to accept payments on site.
 Please check with the appropriate wedding coordinator for the exact pricing.

 Can I have a doctor perform the test in my country and take the results to the resort?

 - No, the test must be taken in Mexico in order to be valid, no exceptions.

 Will I be able to participate in the wedding ceremony if the test comes back positive?